 - Select your cancellation reason, then fully cancel

 That’s it!
 You can also suspend your account if you plan to re-up your YouTube account later and don’t want to go through the hassle of signing up fresh.

 You cannot get a refund through YouTube TV.
 This is a common policy across all internet TV streaming services of this kind.
 Instead, you’ll be able to finish the remainder of the paid-for month.

 If you like everything else about YouTube TV, but can’t do without History Channel and some other entertainment channels YouTube TV lacks, there is a solution.
 Subscribing to both YouTube TV and Philo gives you the best of both worlds.
 That said, YouTube TV’s price increases make that a bit more difficult an option for anyone looking to save money versus traditional cable.

 Outside of the missing networks, increasing prices, and some issues with its user interface, YouTube TV is one of the best services of its kind on the market.
-Once YouTube TV adds support for Amazon Fire TV devices, it’ll be a much wider accepted option.
-At present, however, it’s well-designed for sharing among family and friends, and its features are among the best you’ll find on the market.
+At present, it’s well-designed for sharing among family and friends, and its features are among the best you’ll find on the market.